Introduction to AMPERE

 At an Extraordinary General Meeting on August 6th 2008 at the 1st Global Congress On Microwave Energy Applications held in Japan it was decided to strike AMPERE off the Register of The Companies House in UK and re-open AMPERE Europe under a simplified law.
 At a meeting of the Directors at Karlsruhe on September 23, 2008 it was decided to define AMPERE as an association in France and this was effected on 10 December 2008.

 The new AMPERE is once again a non-profit organization, and has to abide by the following Statutes (French version) (English version).
 At the Karlsruhe meeting the Directors present signed as founding members of the new AMPERE.
-A thorough discussion on the statutes as well as elections will take place at the General Assembly to be held in Karlsruhe during the 12th International Conference on Microwave and High Frequency Heating.
+A thorough discussion on the statutes as well as elections took place at the General Assembly which was held in Karlsruhe during the 12th International Conference on Microwave and High Frequency Heating.

 AMPERE, together with other national microwave associations established in August 2006 MAJIC the International Federation of Associations in the Field of Microwave and RF Power Engineering.
 These associations are: Microwave Working Group (MWG, USA), Association for Microwave Power in Europe for Research and Education (AMPERE, Europe), Japan Society of Electromagnetic Wave Energy Applications (JEMEA, Japan), International Microwave Power Institute (IMPI, USA), Chinese Microwave Society.